nuclearfurnace/blockcert/specification/blockcert-overview.md

 ### Learner Verification

-While we can demonstrate that a MOOC provider and organization have verified a learner to have passed a course, there is still an issue of proving that you, the learner, are the owner of the address where the verification was sent.
+While we can store a record on the blockchain verifying that a learner has passed a course, there is still an issue of proving that you, the learner, are the owner of the address where the verification was sent.

-Our current solution to this problem is to utilize "shared knowledge" -- pieces of information known only to you and to third parties who you cared to prove your verifications to.
+Our current solution to this problem is to utilize "shared knowledge" -- pieces of information known only to you and to third parties who you cared to prove that you passed courses to.
 When hashed cryptographically, these pieces of information can be stored in the blockchain, using the learner's address.
-A third party can hash these values for themselves, and verify that it exists on the blockchain from the same address that received a certification.
+A third party can hash these values for themselves, and verify that they exists on the blockchain from the same address that received a certification.

-In the case of employment, you usually share a few pieces of personal information with human resources: address, contact information, Social Security number, and others.
+In the case of employment, you usually share a few pieces of personal information with human resources: address, contact information, Social Security number, and more.
 By and large, this information is treated as confidential and so there is a reasonable expectation that nobody else should know all of it.

-For BlockCert, we leverage that fact by generating a message -- containing these pieces of information -- and then generating the crytographically secure message digest of the message.
-Once we have it, we send a transaction from the learner's address with this digest in the metadata.
+For BlockCert, we leverage that fact by taking all of this information and generating a cryptographiclly-secure message digest of it.
+This means that with the same information, anyone can generate the message digest and compare the output to see if it's the same.
+It also means that it is computationally infeasible to reverse the message digest;  we can store it in plain sight.
+Once we have the digest, we send a transaction from the learner's address with the digest in the metadata.
+It's now stored, permanently and durably, on the blockchain.

-For a third party to verify that a person is in fact the learner at a given address, they can perform the same message digest procedure based on information given from the person, and verify that the given address has sent a transaction with the same information.
+For a third party to verify that a person is in fact the learner at a given address, they can perform the same message digest procedure based on information given from the person, and verify that the given address has sent a transaction with the same message digest.

-Better still, as technology progresses and there are more ways to securely prove your identity -- standardized formats for fingerprint data, hardware tokens, etc -- further transactions can be sent from the same address, providing an upgrade path to use a continually stronger message, making it harder and harder for someone to fake from the outside.
+Better still, as technology progresses and there are more ways to securely prove your identity -- standardized formats for fingerprint data, hardware tokens, etc -- further transactions can be sent from the same address, providing an upgrade path to use a continually stronger combination of pieces of information, making it harder and harder for someone to fake from the outside.

-One thing to note is that this method of verification also leans on the human aspect: by utilizing personal information in the message digest, someone is less likely to take courses on behalf on another, and then provide this personal information to the other person for the purpose of being able to verify the courses elsewhere.
+One thing to note is that this method of learner verification also leans on the human aspect: by utilizing personal information in the message digest, someone is less likely to take courses on behalf on another, and then provide this personal information to the other person for the purpose of being able to verify the courses elsewhere.
 There are few pieces of information that both represent an individual uniquely and that are truly hard to prevent transfer of, or to fake.
 Fingerprints and DNA are not easily spoofed by regular individuals, but there is a technical hurdle in being able to provide them to a generic third party in a consistent format and in a timely fashion.

 While learner verification depends on strong pieces of information, we are still limited by current technical capabilities in this area.
-Our protocol is designed to handle whatever future discoveries or inventions come along.
+Our protocol is designed with the intent to allow a natural upgrade path to better identifying marks if and when they discovered or created.

 ### Bitcoin Explained